en

 1. Partner (Top-tier / elite international legal firms)

-Partners lead complex legal matters, shape firm strategy and manage major client relationships.
-Their earning potential reflects their contribution to revenue generation and their deep legal expertise.
+Partners continue to lead Australia’s highest-paying professions in 2026.
+These roles oversee major legal matters, shape firm strategy and manage significant client portfolios.
+Their earning potential reflects their direct contribution to revenue generation, commercial advisory and business growth.

 Salary potential: Up to $300,000